Music at Warmsworth Primary School

-Our scheme of work at Warmsworth Primary School, mainly follows the ‘Charanga’ interactive music programme to support our curriculum delivery.
-The Charanga scheme follows the new Model Music Curriculum (March 2021) to ensure that there is a clear progression of learning across year groups.
+Our scheme of work at Warmsworth Primary School, mainly follows the ‘Kapow’ interactive music programme to support our curriculum delivery.
+The Kapow scheme follows the new Model Music Curriculum (March 2021) to ensure that there is a clear progression of learning across year groups.
 It allows children to learn concepts in an integrated, practical and exploratory way.
 Lessons are based on a similar structure throughout school: firstly practising musicianship skills, then listening and appraising a piece of music, followed by singing, playing instruments, composing or improvising and finally performing.
 In the Summer Term in KS2, there is whole class teaching of a musical instrument.
 Years 3 and 4 children learn to play the glockenspiel while in Years 5 and 6, children learn to play the recorder.

 Lessons are adjusted for all learners through content, delivery and outcome.
 Children who have gaps in their knowledge will receive appropriate support and intervention to address these and maximise the children’s progress.
 Children demonstrate their ability in music in a variety of different ways such as singing, musicianship and performing on musical instruments.

 All children in KS2 are given the opportunity to learn a musical instrument with a peripatetic teacher free of charge at school.
 They can choose between a guitar, violin, flute, clarinet or brass instrument.
 They are also offered the opportunity to attend the Warmsworth Band which is led by a peripatetic teacher and / or the school choir that is coordinated by a member of staff.

 Music is an integral part of our school.
 At the beginning of each assembly, pupils listen to a variety of music from different genres.
 Information about the music and composer are shared with the children so they can learn about composers and a variety of genres from different periods of history.